Newly Diagnosed Families Weekend

 How long does it last?

 Guests arrive on Friday afternoon.
 The sessions, in the conference suite, start on Saturday morning and finish around lunchtime Sunday.
-Lunch is provided in the conference suite for yourself and child/ren.
+Lunch is provided in a conference suite for yourself and child/ren.

 How much does it cost?

 Our NDWs are FREE for UK members only.
 Your weekend includes food (breakfast, lunch and evening meal) and accommodation for yourself, your partner and your child/ren.
 We do not pay for any alcoholic drinks, additional room service or travel costs.

 How do I register to attend?